frameworkit/NCentral-Python/README.md

+# Update 4/27/2023
+In order to use Zeep, you must force your Urllib3 to v1.26.15.
+This is because v2.0.0 (released 4/26) breaks one of Zeep's dependencies, requests-toolbelt.
+An issue was opened on the requests-toolbelt repo to address this.
+For the curious: https://github.com/requests/toolbelt/issues/354

 # NCentral-Python
 Repo to house example code for interacting with the N-central SOAP API via Python.
 Intended to serve as a starting point for an NC Partner who is comfortable with Python, but not familiar with the NC API.